ChainAgnostic/CAIPs/CAIPs/caip-13.md

 ### Polkadot Namespace

-The namespace is called "polkadot" to refer to Polkadot-like chains.
+The namespace is called "dot" to refer to Polkadot-like chains.

 #### Reference Definition